BOP Consulting team

 Delivered a major city promotion initiative for the city of Nanjing in London in 2016, including a three day cultural festival on Potters Fields, partnering with the London Design Festival, exhibiting at 100% Design, building business and political relationships and activating a PR strategy.

-David is an economic development, soft power and international relations specialist, with experience in strategy development and implementation for global cities including London, Moscow, Beijing, Shanghai, Nanjing and Mumbai.
+David Adam is an economic development, soft power and international relations specialist, with experience in strategy development and implementation for global cities including London, Moscow, Beijing, Shanghai, Nanjing and Mumbai.

 A global research and consulting practice for culture and the creative economy